sirius-cc-wu/gemini-code/README.md

 3. The assistant provides you with a formatted response

 This approach makes the interaction more natural and similar to how Claude Code works.

-### Context Management

-Gemini CLI intelligently manages the conversation context:

-1. **Warning Threshold (80%)**: When you reach 80% of the token limit, you'll see a warning panel suggesting to use `/compact`
-2. **Auto-Compact Prompt (95%)**: At 95% of the limit, the CLI will ask if you want to automatically compact the conversation
-3. **Manual Compaction**: You can use `/compact` at any time to summarize the conversation and reduce token usage

-The summarization process preserves important context while significantly reducing token count, allowing for virtually unlimited conversation length.

 ## Development